 - Senior (65+ years old): 1 euro;

 Regarding the opening hours in 2024, Caldeira Velha will be open daily.
-However, they can close when it rains a lot due to the water levels, so it is better to contact them (see contact information below).
+However, they can close when it rains heavily due to high water levels, so it is best to contact them (see contact information below).

 For more information, we recommend visiting the official website or contacting +351 296 704 669 and emailing parque.natural.smiguel@azores.gov.pt.
-Please note that it is now possible to book online.
+Please note that online booking is now available.
 On this site, you can see the availability in real-time.
-This way, you don’t need to wait in line to enter, and you can make sure you can go when you want.
+This way, you don’t need to wait in line to enter, and you can go when you want.

 What to do After Caldeira Velha?

-Caldeira Velha is located within a beautiful area of São Miguel island, where there are plenty of things to see.
-So once you are relaxed by the warm waters, explore this natural playground.
+Caldeira Velha is situated in a beautiful area of São Miguel Island, offering a wealth of attractions to explore.
+So once the warm waters relax you, explore this natural playground.

 For instance, the unmissable Lagoa do Fogo is at the top of the mountain.
 You can observe it from several viewpoints, or if you feel more adventurous, hike down to the lake beach.
-It is quite a simple hike of about 30 minutes one way, but the descent and then ascent are pretty sharp.
+It is a relatively simple hike of about 30 minutes one way, but the descent and ascent are pretty steep.

-Also on the same peak is Salto do Cabrito waterfall.
-It is worth going down and seeing this wonder of nature.
+Also on the same peak is the Salto do Cabrito Waterfall.
+It is worth taking the time to see this wonder of nature.
 Some people swim around in the fresh waters, while adrenaline lovers will go down with ropes while on a canyoning tour.
 There is also a hike if you take the stairs to walk along the river.

-Another idea is to go to Santa Barbara’s black sand beach and enjoy the waves, surf at this famous spot, or lie down and get some vitamins from the sun.
+Another idea is to visit Areal de Santa Bárbara‘s black sand beach and enjoy the waves, surf at this famous spot, or lie down and soak up the sun’s vitamin-rich rays.

 Complementary Information